-The petition process generally takes about a year before the LBC holds the hearing and issues a decision, primarily because of the ample opportunities for public comment, and because of the two written reports by staff analyzing the petition.
+The petition process generally takes about a year before the LBC holds the hearing and issues a decision, primarily because of the extensive opportunity for public comment, and because of the two written reports by staff analyzing the petition.
+Certain types of petitions may take less time-see the next section for more information on petition methods.